 Sabathiel, the mythical ruler of the Bannor, unwilling to set foot upon Arcanearth and break the letter of the Compact (if not the spirit), is said to reside deep within the recesses of his Halls, watching, guiding, teaching, and warding over the Bannor, urging them on but unable to physically manifest.
 He is a shadow king, never seen by his subjects but always a haunting figure, ever present in their consciousness.
-Their battlefield commanders are much more present figures to most Bannor men, Capria being the best example, who as a young girl led her people as they stepped from hell, and soon grew in honor and authority through the end of the Age of Ice and dawn of he Age of Rebirth.
+Their battlefield commanders are much more present figures to most Bannor men, Capria being the best example, who as a young girl led her people as they stepped from hell.
+She quickly grew in honor and authority through the end of the Age of Ice and dawn of the Age of Rebirth.

 In this day, there are those even among the Bannor, and even more so among their enemies, who whisper that both Sabathiel and his original spirits are naught but legends invented to legitimize the power of a militant priesthood.
 Whatever the truth of the matter, the Bannor of the Age of Rebirth must rely on human flesh and cold steel, not angels and spirits, to bring law to the dark corners of the world.